GrandMoff100/HomeAssistantAPI/docs/index.rst

    Home <self>
    quickstart
    usage
-   faq
-   credits
+   development

 Features
 ----------

 - Full consumption of the Homeassistant REST API endpoints
-- Convenient classes that represent data from the API
+- Convenient classes that represent data from the Home Assistant REST API
-- Asynchronous support for integration in async applications or libraries
+- Syncrononous and Asynchronous support for integrating in with all applications and/or libraries
 - Modular design for intuitive readability

 Getting Started
 -------------------

 Is this your first time using the library?
-This is the place to get started!
+Start with our :ref:`Quickstart Section <quickstart>`

 Example
 ---------